Crispy Wild Mushroom Stuffing (in a Cast Iron Skillet!)

 • Replace butter with your favorite dairy-free butter substitute or plant-based cooking oil.

-• Replace cheese with your favorite dairy-free cheese that melts well.
+• Replace cheese with your favorite melty dairy-free cheese.

 • Replace eggs with your favorite vegan egg substitute.

 I can’t wait for you to try this Cast Iron Skillet Crispy Mushroom Stuffing recipe!
-It’s the best vegetarian stuffing I’ve ever had, & I know it’ll be a hit at your Thanksgiving table – with vegetarians & meat-eaters alike!
+It’s the best vegetarian stuffing I’ve ever had, and I know it’ll be a hit at your Thanksgiving table – with vegetarians and meat-eaters alike!

 Print